 If this is a first-time enrollment, contact the VA Office in Roanoke.

 Army ROTC Department

 The Radford University ROTC program provides a variety of opportunities to earn scholarships to pay for a significant portion of college expenses.
 They range from four-year scholarships for high school applicants to green-to-gold scholarships for enlisted soldiers.
 These scholarships are awarded on merit, which provide each individual the opportunity to show their potential.
-When activated, ROTC scholarships cover all tuition and mandatory fees, plus a stipend of $300 for freshmen, $350 for sophomores, $450 for juniors and $500 for seniors.
-On top of this stipend, students receive $1,200 annually for textbooks.
+When activated, ROTC scholarships cover all tuition and mandatory fees, plus a stipend.
+On top of this stipend, students receive an amount for textbooks.